 You will be provided with a sling to wear for the first few days after the operation.
 This needs to be removed regularly so that you can stretch your arm above your head and bend and straighten your elbow.
 It is important to keep your hand elevated to aid in the removal of swelling and prevent stiffness of your fingers.

 After the operation your hand will be in a large bandage.
-An appointment will be arranged for two to four days after your surgery with the Hand Therapist in the Therapy Department, Yeovil Hospital to replace this with a lighter dressing.
+An appointment will be arranged for two to seven days after your surgery with the Hand Therapist in the Therapy Department, Yeovil Hospital to replace this with a lighter dressing.
 If you are unable to attend this please contact you GP surgery to arrange for your bandage to be reduced.
 All dressings should be kept clean and dry and covered with a plastic bag when washing until the stitches are removed.

 When can I use my hand?

 You can use your hand normally for light functional tasks whilst in the bandage.
 It is also important to keep your fingers moving by stretching open your hand and then making a first regularly during the day.
 Avoid pushing up from a chair and heavy gripping tasks for the first few weeks after your surgery.

 Your stitches will usually be removed about 10 days after your surgery and is normally done by your Hand Therapist.
 In some circumstances your stitches will be dissolvable, this will depend on your surgeon.
 You will be advised by your hand therapist which type of stitches have been used, and how to remove them two weeks after the operation.
 Once the wound is fully healed you will be able to wash your hand and start massaging the scar with an aqueous non-perfumed moisturising cream.

 When can I return to driving and go back to work?

 Following the removal of your stitches you can return to driving as long as you are comfortable and have enough strength and control to drive safely.
 How quickly you return to work depends on your job.

 Generally light activity/secretarial work will be at about two weeks and heavier activity at four to six weeks.